Slyracoon23/Operating-Systems-CU/PA2/README.md

 - ``test_driver.c``: Test code to the the file operations of the character device driver.

-- ``Makefile``: Makefile for building the device derver.
+- ``Makefile``: Makefile for building the device driver.
 It creates a loadable kernel object.

 ## Build
 Build the LKM by running the Makefile: